|Guide||♦||3 Triplogs||0 Topics|

 Redwall Break Route

 This is not a trail.
 Only hikers who are experienced in off-trail exploration in the Grand Canyon should attempt this route.
 Route-finding can be a challenge, and this route requires ample class-3 scrambling along poor surface conditions and some exposure.
-A misstep on this route could result in serious injury or death.
+A misstep on this route could result in severe injury or death.

-About half way up the break you will encounter some animal bones.
+About halfway up the break you will encounter some animal bones.
 Continue up following whatever route you’re comfortable with.
 There is some scrambling with exposure and more scree.
-After some work you climb out of the break and find yourself on the South Kaibab trail.
-From there you can continue to the rim or whatever is your destination.
+After some work, you climb out of the break and find yourself on the South Kaibab trail.
+From there, you can continue to the rim or whatever is your destination.

 This is a great route to combine with the Miner’s Route for an express hike up from the river.

 Check out the Official Route and Triplogs.

 This is a moderately difficult hike.